“ W3C standards and compatibility ”

 Each webpage was subjected to the following tests:

-- The page was verified by a W3C validator to verify the XHTML.
+- The page was verified by a W3C validator to verify the HTML5.

 - The external style sheet was verified by a W3C CSS validator to verify the style sheet content.